 In a one-tier system SE, the administrative board is responsible for fundamental management issues, such as long-term business goals, the organisational structure, and the strategy and general guidelines of the SE, as well as the budgeting, whereas the managing directors are “only” responsible for the day-to-day management.
 The administrative board has the authority to issue internally binding instructions to the managing directors.

 Only selected decisions are reserved by law for the general meeting of an AG and an SE.
-With respect to the annual ordinary general meeting, such decisions include the appropriation of profits, the appointment of the auditor, the formal approval of action for members of both the management board and supervisory board and the vote on the annual remuneration report; with respect to fundamental, extra-ordinary decisions, such decisions include the election and removal of the supervisory board members, amendments to the articles of association, and resolutions on restructuring measures and the sale of substantially all of the corporation’s assets, as well as on corporate agreements (profit and loss pooling agreements).
+With respect to the annual ordinary general meeting, such decisions include the appropriation of profits, the appointment of the auditor, the formal approval of action for members of both the management board and supervisory board, and the vote on the annual remuneration report; with respect to fundamental, extraordinary decisions, such decisions include the election and removal of the supervisory board members, amendments to the articles of association, and resolutions on restructuring measures and the sale of substantially all of the corporation’s assets, as well as on corporate agreements (profit and loss pooling agreements).

 Managing directors of a GmbH can principally make day-to-day management decisions without consulting the shareholders.
-However, as the shareholders’ meeting is the supreme body, a broader catalogue of decisions is reserved by law for the shareholders’ meeting of a GmbH than a general meeting of an AG: all decisions that the ordinary general meeting of an AG has to take plus the review and determination of the financial statements and all fundamental, extraordinary decisions of the general meeting of an AG, as well as the right to instruct the managing directors.
+However, as the shareholders’ meeting is the supreme body, a broader catalogue of decisions is reserved by law for the shareholders’ meeting of a GmbH than for a general meeting of an AG: all decisions that the ordinary general meeting of an AG has to take plus the review and determination of the financial statements and all fundamental, extraordinary decisions of the general meeting of an AG, as well as the right to instruct the managing directors.

-The management board of an AG and a two-tier system SE generally decides in physical or electronically set-up meetings, if a certain quorum of – most of the time – more than half of the members of the management board are present or represented, by way of resolution, generally to be passed by a simple majority.
+The management board of an AG and a two-tier system SE generally decides in physical or electronically set-up meetings, if a certain quorum of – most of the time – more than half the members of the management board are present or represented, by way of resolution, generally to be passed by a simple majority.
 However, qualifying majority requirements can be set, eg, in the rules of procedure for the management board.
 In practice, it is recognised and common that members of the management board are allocated certain individual responsibilities as part of their department (Ressort).

 Decisions within each department are made by the responsible, single member of the management board, unless such decision is of material nature, in which case a resolution of the management board is necessary.
 This also applies in case another member of the management board is asking for it.
 Finally, the management board may form committees for specific tasks, although this is not that common in practice.